juliorodrigues07/LH_CD_JULIORODRIGUES/README.md

     .
     ├── README.md                       # Project's documentation
-    ├── requirements.txt                # File containing all the required dependencies to run the project └── dashboards                      # Directory containing the web application ├── 1_🏠_Home.py                <- Main page with the price predictor └── pages                       # Child pages directory
+    ├── requirements.txt                # File containing all the required dependencies to run the project ├── assets                          # Directory containing images used in README.md and in the deployed app └── dashboards                      # Directory containing the web application ├── 1_🏠_Home.py                <- Main page with the price predictor └── pages                       # Child pages directory